niieli/NikoArchipelagoMod/README.md

 - Reconnecting after disconnecting will sometimes give you a duplicate item (Desync)
   - This can be fixed by restarting the game and connecting again
 - Quitting crashes the game LOL!
-- Kiosk are a bit scuffed and if the tips down below don't work you can add a `debug.txt` file next to the DLL and fix it with the `FixKiosk` button

 ## What is randomized?
 - Coins